Ask My Shelf

 The Day of the Triffids by John Wyndham

-... the awe and terror of encountering vastly superior alien intelligence?
+... the awe of confronting inscrutable, vastly advanced alien engineering?

 Unlock your personalized book recommendations!
 Just take a quick Shelf Talk for War of the Worlds by H. G. Wells.
 It’s only a few questions and takes less than a minute.